How does cricket scoring work?

 For each batter, the scorecard shows:

-- Name and runs scored: Individual contribution to team total
+- Name and runs scored — individual contribution to the team total

-- Boundaries: Number of fours and sixes hit
+- Boundaries — number of fours and sixes

 Bowling Analysis